rumijha/data-warehousing-with-aws-redshift/README.md

 #### Project Files
-In addition to the data files, the project includes five files:
+In addition to the data files, the project includes four files:
 * *create_tables.py* drops and creates the tables.
 This file can be run to reset the tables each time before the ETL scripts are run.
 * *etl.py* load data from S3 to staging tables on Redshift and load data from staging tables to dimensions tables on Redshift.
 * *sql_queries.py* contains all the sql queries, and is imported into the two files above.